Mehdi-Verfaillie/docx/README.md

 - [x] Ability to link a file to multiple documentations.
 - [x] Linking all files in a folder to documentation.
 - [x] Support for local documentation.
-- [ ] Support for documentation in a public or private repository.
+- [x] Support for documentation in a public or private repository
+- [ ] Support for documentation from website.
 - [ ] Support for different file types (.md, .bpmn, etc.).

 ## Roadmap